samkenxstream/SAMkenxsolt/README.md

 * `--output` [string] Output file name (defaults to solc-input-[file].json)
 * `--help` `-h` Usage info

+Note that you are expected to run this from the root of your Solidity project.
+That is, from the same directory where "node_modules" can be found.
+Otherwise, certain features like the `--npm` flag will not work.

 ### Verify

 Verifies contract on [etherscan](https://etherscan.io)